Ecuador travel blog by Mark Berman -

 (1828-1883).
 Nearby again is Plaza de la Confederacion Santo Domingo

-with its beautiful church constructed in 1600 and a monument to Manuel Carrion Pinzano, a promoter of culture and education.
-I visited the museum of art Museo de
+with its beautiful church constructed in 1600 and a monument of Manuel Carrion Pinzano, a promoter of culture and education.
+The museum of art Museo de

-Arte Laitinoamericano, it's a cool and colorful building with some very cool and colorful paintings.
+Arte Laitinoamericano is a cool and colorful building with some very cool and colorful paintings inside!

 The Cathedral and Park

-an eclectic style and neoclassical elements, it has a German organ brought the same year of its construction.
-It stands on one side of a lovely park where people
+an eclectic style and neoclassical elements and has a German organ brought the same year of its construction.
+The cathedral stands on one side of a lovely park where people

 relax beside the trees and gardens, a monument to Bernardo Valdivieso (1745-1805) stands in the middle.
 Ecuadors oldest college founded in 1856 and located in